erinhwilson/mistborn/docs/index.md

 # Mistborn: The Final Eyebrow

 Below is a compilation of visualizations analyzing the social dynamics in the _Mistborn_ series based on the number of times characters "raise an eyebrow" at another character.
-The full article describing the pilot analysis is available here {ADD LINK}.
+The full article describing the pilot analysis is available [here](https://erinhwilson.medium.com/mistborn-the-final-eyebrow-54466c815285?sk=34fb429779981f41248ba118f6391465).

 To briefly describe the underlying data:
 * We borrowed an eBook copy of _The Final Empire, The Well of Ascension_, and _The Hero of Ages_.